Erden Eruç: The rowboat

 In September 2004, Eruç committed to purchasing a used and proven 7.1 m by 1.9 m oceangoing plywood rowboat, the same vessel which he would eventually row across three oceans to reach two more summits in his Six Summits Project.
 The rowboat was christened Kaos by its first owners and was later renamed Calderdale – the Yorkshire Challenger, or simply the Calderdale, by its second owners.
 Before Eruç acquired it, the Calderdale had already successfully crossed the Atlantic Ocean twice with two-person teams aboard.
 The boat is listed as the Around-n-Over on the website of Guinness World Records.
 Eruç has not officially renamed the boat and still refers to it as the Calderdale.
 He has stated that the naming rights to the rowboat are available to a willing sponsor.

-The 250 kg bare and 750 kg loaded rowboat was equipped with many advanced navigational, safety and communications systems as well as a pair of 12 volt gel batteries charged by a solar panel that powered them all.
+The 250 kg bare and 750 kg loaded rowboat was equipped with many advanced navigational, safety and communications systems, powered by a pair of 12 volt gel batteries and a solar panel.
 The loaded rowboat contained an Argos tracking beacon, an EPIRB distress beacon, satellite phone, GPS navigator, radar transponder, radar reflector, VHF radio, palm-size computer, one manually operated and two powered desalination units, a medical kit, a watertight cabin and a life raft with an emergency bag of supplies.

 When not in active use, the rowboat has been housed at the Foss Waterway Seaport's Working Waterfront Maritime Museum in Tacoma, Washington.